vipulbhj/vipulbhj/blogs/LearningsWhileBuildingNRAF/TheCuriousCaseOfResDotRender/README.md

 };
 ```

 I figured this was something important, but didn't understand what it was doing precisely.
-I was about to start putting in some break points in the function defination, when I suddenly noticed, the variable `roots`.
-That gave an idea on what this function might be doing, so I quickly opened up my terminal and started bootstraping a small project to experiment and validate the idea.
+I was about to start putting in some break points in the function definition, when I suddenly noticed, the variable `roots`.
+That gave an idea on what this function might be doing, so I quickly opened up my terminal and started bootstrapping a small project to experiment and validate the idea.

 ```bash
 cd /tmp